Jack Wright

 1 November 2022 to 31 October 2023

-His work has been published by the American Society of International Law, the Asian Journal of International Law, the German Journal of Air & Space Law, the European Journal of Legal Studies, the Singapore Journal of Legal Studies, the Cambridge International Law Journal, the Journal of Space Law, as well as in edited collections.
+His articles, reviews and notes have been published by the American Society of International Law, the Asian Journal of International Law, the Columbia Journal of Transnational Law, the German Journal of Air & Space Law, the European Journal of Legal Studies, the Singapore Journal of Legal Studies, the Cambridge International Law Journal, the Journal of Space Law, and in edited collections.

 Publications